 If you have a blended family, then figuring out blending not only traditions but also different religions and holidays can be even more difficult as there are more players to think about.
 Again, planning is key, and it can also be essential to think about what new traditions you and your family want to implement.
 Sometimes instead of trying to do everything you used to do and feeling like it’s too much or stresses everyone out, you can figure out what traditions you want your new family to have.
 This can be a blending of what each of your families used to do, or this can be ultimately new traditions and celebrations that become a part of your family moving forward.
 Even if you don’t want to start completely fresh, coming up with something as a family is an excellent way for everyone to feel involved in the decision making and want to enjoy the holidays.

-If you need help figuring out how to navigate interfaith holiday celebrations, contact San Diego Family Mediation Center, and one of our mediators can help.
-Call (858) 736-2411 today to schedule your FREE consultation.
+If you need help figuring out how to navigate interfaith holiday celebrations, contact West Coast Family Mediation Center and one of our mediators can help.

 by: Amanda Singer